markand4/ObservabilityLabs/ExpertInsightSeries-Session2:AdvancedBRUMScriptBuilding /README.md

      - Verify if the script runs successfully.
      - Check for any failed steps or errors in the synthetic job logs.
      - Debug and optimize the script as needed.

+6. Import the Dashboard JSON into AppDynamics Dashboard Studio

+   - Log in to your AppDynamics Controller.
+   - In the left navigation, go to **Dashboards & Reports**.
+   - Click on Dash Studio
+   - Click **Import** and select Browser Synthetic Monitoring Dashboard (Expert Insight Series).json
+   - Save the dashboard.

+   The dashboard provides visual insights into your synthetic monitor's performance and results.

 📢 Need Help?